 #4: The attorney isn’t sufficiently specialized or experienced.

-Consider it a bonus if the attorney also has experience in trust administration and/or trust litigation.
+Consider it a bonus if the attorney also has experience in trust administration and/or litigation.
 Watching how estate plans play out after death often demonstrates how to avoid problems in the first place.